Chia-Network/cadt/docs/cadt_rpc_api.md

 ## `governance`

 - Functionality for most users: read and sync governance values
 - Functionality for climate project development: create and manage governance data

+Most users will never use these endpoints.

 ### GET Examples